Look ma…no hooks! 😉

 My final blanket was just under 1600g so about 3.5 pounds for a small throw.

-If it has not already popped to the top or side of your screen, see below: (and if it has, this section will be blank)
+If it has not already popped to the top or side of your screen, see below: (and if it has, this section will be blank).
+The tutorial will show after the initial ads.

 Please note: I am right handed, so I show everything with my right hand as the dominant hand/ “hook.”
 I wish I was ambidextrous and able to show you how to use your left hand as the dominant hand as well, but I can’t.
 Sorry!